beehive-lab/TornadoVM/assembly/src/docs/11_INSTALL_WITH_JDK8.md

   For Mac OS X users: the OpenCL support for your Apple model can be confirmed [here](https://support.apple.com/en-gb/HT202823).

 ### 1. Download or build JDK 8 with JVMCI support
 TornadoVM is built by using a JDK 1.8 version with JVMCI support.
-The directory which contains the JDK installation is used as both the JAVA_HOME (Step 2) and the JVMCI root path (Step 3).
+The directory which contains the JDK installation is used as both the JAVA_HOME (Step 2).

-#### 1.1 Download JDK 8 with JVMCI support

 Prebuilt versions of the required JDK are available to download at https://github.com/graalvm/graal-jvmci-8/releases/tag/jvmci-21.1-b05.

-Example download for Linux:
+Example of download for Linux:

 ```bash
  $ wget https://github.com/graalvm/graal-jvmci-8/releases/download/jvmci-21.1-b05/openjdk-8u292+09-jvmci-21.1-b05-linux-amd64.tar.gz